 Whitfield’s article featured pictures of old newspaper ads announcing rewards for escaped Africans, like this one:

-Last fall, I brought my class on a field trip there, and while a museum guide explained the history of slavery in this province, a student pointed to the name on the bottom of the ad and asked “is that the same Michael Wallace who my elementary school was named after?”
+Last fall, while on a field trip there with my grade 11 class, a museum guide stood by this image and explained to the class the history of slavery in this province.
+A student then pointed to the name on the bottom of the ad and asked “is that the same Michael Wallace who my elementary school was named after?”

-The few written pieces on him didn’t mention slavery, however, so I wrote to David Sutherland, a Dalhousie history professor who wrote Wallace’s entry in the Dictionary of Canadian Biography, and asked if he thought the Michael Wallace he’d written about was the same person named on the poster at the Africville museum.
-It most likely was, said Sutherland:
+Google results on Wallace don’t mention slavery, however, but David Sutherland, a Dalhousie history professor who wrote Wallace’s entry in the Dictionary of Canadian Biography, said the Michael Wallace he’d written about was most likely the same person named on the poster at the Africville museum:

 “[I]t’s not surprising [that Wallace owned slaves] given his many-faceted involvement in business.
 Of particular interest is the fact that Wallace was hiring out his slaves (assuming he had more than one) to work for others…